AQUIN0S/FixedBitmaps/README.md

 let or = bitmap1 | 0b1010;
 let xor = bitmap1 ^ 0b1010;

+// You can also use the not operator ! to get the flipped version of the bitmap let flipped = !bitmap;

 // Aritmetic operators are currently used as exactly that, the following
 // is guarunteed to continue working as it does let add = bitmap1 + 10;